Myanmar coup: Mass protests fail to attract global solidarity | DW | 22.03.2021

 "But, of course, it also wants to keep the West at arm's length," he underlined.

 China's position on Myanmar, where distrust of Beijing runs high, is by no means uncontroversial.
-Beijing's hope to score points among the Myanmar public by supporting the UNSC's relatively clear statement appears to have come to naught as a result of arson attacks a week ago on several factories in Yangon belonging to Chinese investors.
+Beijing's hope of scoring points among the Myanmar public by supporting the UNSC's relatively clear statement appears to have fizzled out following arson attacks a week ago on several factories in Yangon belonging to Chinese investors.

 It is unclear who was behind the arson attacks and to what extent they were connected to the current anti-coup protests.